View Document

 (52) Each plan will have a single program structure and will not provide different versions of the structure for students with different characteristics, for example, there must not be different structures for full-time and part-time students, students entering via different pathways or with Recognition of Prior Learning.

 (53) Core courses and first-year blocks must be the same across all program plans of the same program and its double degrees.
-The Deputy Vice-Chancellor may approve exceptions:
+The Deputy Vice-Chancellor Education may approve exceptions:

 1. to satisfy a requirement imposed by a foreign government or a professional accreditation body